soulyvap/wolt-assignment-vite/README.md

 1. **Open Terminal/Command Prompt**

-   Using the terminal of your choice, navigate to the folder you have extracted from the files using the "cd" command.
+   Using the terminal of your choice, navigate to the folder you have extracted from the files.

 3. **Install Dependencies**